flexiblepower/fpai-documentation/EFI.md

 Attributes | Description
 --- | ---
-mean | Specifies the mean value. the68pprLowerBound | The lower bound of the 68 percent range. the68pprUpperBound | The upper bound of the 68 percent range. the95pprLowerBound | The lower bound of the 95 percent range. the95pprUpperBound | The upper bound of the 95 percent range. unit | The unit for this value.
+`mean` | Specifies the mean value.
+`the68pprLowerBound` | The lower bound of the 68 percent range.
+`the68pprUpperBound` | The upper bound of the 68 percent range.
+`the95pprLowerBound` | The lower bound of the 95 percent range.
+`the95pprUpperBound` | The upper bound of the 95 percent range.
+`unit` | The unit for this value.

+*Table 13: The attributes of the UncertainMeasure class*